The King and I: Lawrence's death and aftermath

 Lawrence had not yet discovered that she was nearing death from liver cancer, and her weakened condition was exacerbated by the demands of her role.
 At the age of 52, she was required to wear dresses weighing 75 lb while walking or dancing a total of 4 mi during a 31/2 hour performance eight times a week.
 Lawrence found it hard to bear the heat in the theatre during the summer months.
 Her understudy, Constance Carpenter, began to replace her in matinees.
 Later in the year Lawrence's strength returned, and she resumed her full schedule, but by Christmas she was battling pleurisy and suffering from exhaustion.
 She entered the hospital for a full week of tests.
 Just nine months before her death, the cancer still was not detected.
 In February 1952, bronchitis felled her for another week, and her husband Richard Aldrich asked Rodgers and Hammerstein if they would consider closing the show for Easter week to give her a chance to recover fully.
 They denied his request, but agreed to replace her with the original Ado Annie from Oklahoma!, Celeste Holm, for six weeks during the summer.
 Meanwhile, Lawrence's performances were deteriorating, prompting audiences to become audibly restive.
 Rodgers and Hammerstein prepared a letter, never delivered, advising her that "eight times a week you are losing the respect of 1,500 people".
 On August 16, 1952, she fainted following a matinee performance and was admitted to the NewYork–Presbyterian Hospital.
 She slipped into a coma and died on September 6, 1952, at the age of 54.
 Her autopsy revealed liver cancer.
 On the day of her funeral, the performance of The King and I was cancelled.
-The lights of Broadway and the West End were dimmed because of her death, and she was buried in the ball gown she wore during Act 2.
+The lights of Broadway and the West End were dimmed in her honor, and she was buried in the ball gown she wore during Act 2.